Luis-Tanese/osu-profile-stats/README.md

 > Reason I've removed it is because doing through the website is much more convenient *(Plus I spent a lot of time on the frontend of the editor XD)*.
 >
 > Also the old readme will still stay up-to-date with the current API, so no worries on that end.
+>
+> And no, I didn't copy [osu-stats-signature](https://github.com/solstice23/osu-stats-signature).
+Our codebases are way different, since I made mine from the ground up, plus I made sure that EVERY feature I have works.

 ---